 15. Remains of the Paleolithic era in Gawol-ri and Juwol-ri in Paju.
 (Paju gawolli mit juwolli guseokgi yujeok) (Historic Site)

 Confirmation of the large site of Paleolithic Age in the Korean Peninsula, along with Jeongok-ri

 Located on a hill running along the eastern part of the Imjingang River, the Geumpa-ri Site was excavated during four projects held between 1989 and 1992.The excavation projects produced a total of over 2,400 artifacts including hand axes, circular cleavers, polygonal implements, choppers, cores and flakes.

 The discovery of this site revealed human existence in the Imjingang River estuary in the Quaternary Period of the Cenozoic, and provides a comprehensive look at the lifestyle of early human beings and their efforts to adapt to the environment.

-16. Earthen Fortification in Pungnap-dong, Seoul (Historic Site No. 11)
+16. Earthen Fortification in Pungnap-dong, Seoul (Historic Site)

 Excavation of earthen fortification which can prove the existence of the Great Baekje Dynasty